alice-xiyan/HTAM/1013｜ Midterm-challenge.md

    - So I redesigned the spring, added more cut-out parts, rotated it 90 degrees to print so that it can avoid the support problem (very useful advice from teacher!)
    - <img width="1273" height="878" alt="截屏2025-11-03 21 00 16" src="https://github.com/user-attachments/assets/6b737de9-0a63-4261-9c2c-04c2751dfb5f" />

+**_Then, after assembly, the whole process of production ends here!_**
+**_Congrats!!_**  ヾ(@^▽^@)ノ

+## 05 My reflection
+ - Here are some points that can be improved next time:
+   - Do not 3D print thin and small pillars, as this structure will be very fragile.
+I should thicken the bottom of the pillars or adopt another fixing method
+   - When I fit the acrylic sheet with the box, I should do a test first to make sure the size is just right.
+Since I have been dealing with the problem of inconsistent sketch size, the acrylic board does not stick very well in the end.
+   - My arduino board is not perfectly aligned to the pane.

+ - In conclusion:
+   - I think this was a very meaningful practical assignment, and I greatly improved my ability to make prototypes through this midterm project, which was very helpful for me, and I learned a lot about modeling and 3D printing! ：）